leyton-group/laravel-circuit-breaker/README.md

 return [
-  'threshold' => 10, // number of trials to pass from half-open to closed/open and from closed to half-open 'expires_after_seconds' => 10, // the seconds it takes while in the open status 'driver' => 'redis', // the cache store driver
+  'threshold' => 10, // number of trials to pass from half-open to closed/open and from closed to half-open 'available_after_seconds' => 10, // the seconds it takes while in the open status 'driver' => 'redis', // the cache store driver
 ];
 ````